United Rugby Championship: Broadcast coverage history

 From 2004 to 2009, the Scottish and Irish rights were owned by Setanta Sports.
 Setanta closed down in Scotland in 2009, but Setanta Ireland and Setanta Sports 1 remained available to Irish subscribers.
 In 2010, RTÉ Sport, BBC Northern Ireland, TG4, BBC Wales, BBC Alba and SKY Italia came together to buy the Celtic League broadcasting rights.

 On 2 May 2013, Sky Sports announced that it had agreed a four-year deal to broadcast 33 live matches each season.
 This deal commenced at the start of season 2014–15, Sky have 30 exclusive matches but are only allowed to cover one set of fixtures; for instance, only one Leinster v Munster match was live on Sky with the other on TG4.
 Regional screening of matches continued, BBC Wales show Scrum V Live on Friday Night with S4C covering a match now on Sunday afternoons.
 BBC Alba also screened matches, with some also available in English on BBC Scotland, although BBC Alba did offer English language commentary via their Red Button service when the match was not shown on BBC Scotland.
 BBC Northern Ireland screened all Ulster matches not available on Sky Sports.
 RTÉ Sport dropped their coverage after the 2014 final due to budget cuts, making TG4 the only broadcasters of the competition in the Republic of Ireland.
 The semi-finals and finals are available to all broadcasters.

 On 31 August 2017, SuperSport announced that it had acquired the rights to broadcast matches within South Africa.

 On 30 April 2018, PRO14 Rugby signed a partnership with Premier Sports and FreeSports to broadcast every Pro14 game live in high definition across the UK for at least the next three years.
 The agreement, which came into effect for the 2018–19 season, also saw at least one match per round shown live free-to-air on FreeSports.

 Teams

 The league is based on regionalised, provincial and franchise representation of the participating nations, except for Benetton which represents the city of Treviso itself.
 Benetton was selected for its long history after the project of a second Italian regional team, Praetorians Roma, failed.
+Zebre Parma replaced an earlier franchise Aironi in Italy.
+South Africa and Ireland use explicitly provincial structures, the former operating on a franchise system.
+Both countries have long organised domestic and representative rugby on a provincial basis going back decades.
+Wales employs a more recent regional structure, but built on an original club foundation where regions originally represented a combination of local premiership clubs, while Scotland employs the opposite, a 'two city club' system where each of the clubs maps over a previous regional team.
+A third Scottish regional team, Border Reivers and a fifth Welsh regional-club team Celtic Warriors, were wound down by the respective unions early in the competition's history, while Cheetahs and Southern Kings left prior to the URC rebranding, with Cheetahs surviving to compete as an invitee team in the European Rugby Challenge Cup and Kings being wound down for insolvency.